otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ### Prekey Publication Message

-This is the message sent when you want to store/publish prekey ensembles to the Prekey Server.
-This message can have three types of values to be published:
+This is the message sent when you want to store/publish Prekey Ensembles to the Prekey Server.
+This message can contain these three entities:

-- User profiles
+- User Profiles
-- Prekey profiles
+- Prekey Profiles
-- Prekey messages
+- Prekey Messages

-User profiles and prekey profiles are included in this message when there are none of these values on the Prekey Server (this is the first time a client uploads these values), when a new User or Prekey Profile is generated with a different long-term public key, and when the stored User or Prekey Profile is expired.
-A client is mandated to always upload new User and Prekey Profiles when one of these scenarios happen.
+User Profiles and Prekey Profiles are included in this message when none have been published before to the Prekey Server (this is the first time a client uploads these values), when a new User or Prekey Profile is generated with a different long-term public key, and when the stored User or Prekey Profile will soon expire.
+A client must always upload new User and Prekey Profiles when one of these scenarios happen.
 A client does not delete the old values but rather replace them on these scenarios.

-Prekey messages are included in this message when there are none of this values on the Prekey Server.
+Prekey Messages are included in this message when there are few or none messages left on the server.
 This can be checked by sending a "Storage Status Message" to the Prekey Server.
-If the client that received the "Storage Status Message" checks that the storage of prekey message is getting low, it is mandated to upload more prekey messages.
-The maximum number of prekey messages that can be published at once is 255.
+If the result of the "Storage Status Message" message indicates that the number of stored Prekey Messages is getting low, the client should upload more Prekey Messages - otherwise it will be impossible for other clients to start non-interactive DAKE's with the client.
+The maximum number of prekey messages that can be published in one message is 255.

-Notice that this message must be attached to a DAKE-3 message.
+This message must be attached to a DAKE-3 message.

-A valid Ensemble Publication message is generated as follows:
+A valid Prekey Publication Message is generated as follows:

-1. Concatenate all user profiles, if they are needed to be published.
-Assign `K` as the number of concatenated user profiles.
+1. Concatenate all User Profiles, if they need to be published.
+Assign `K` as the number of User Profiles.
-2. Concatenate all prekey profiles, if they are needed to be published.
-Assign `J` as the number of concatenated prekey profiles.
+1. Concatenate all Prekey Profiles, if they need to be published.
+Assign `J` as the number of Prekey Profiles.
-3. Concatenate all the prekey messages.
-Assign `N` as the number of concatenated prekey messages.
+1. Concatenate all the Prekey Messages.
+Assign `N` as the number of Prekey Messages.
-4. Calculate the `Ensemble MAC`:
+1. Calculate the `Prekey MAC`:
-   * If user profiles and prekey profiles are present:
+   * If User profiles and Prekey profiles are present:
      `KDF(0x07 || prekey_mac_k || message type || K || user profile || J ||
       prekey profiles || N || prekey messages, 64)`
-   * If only prekey messages are present:
+   * If only Prekey Messages are present:
      `KDF(0x07 || prekey_mac_k || message type || N || prekey messages, 64)`

-It must be encoded as:
+The encoding looks like this:

 ```
 Message type (BYTE)
   This message has type 0x04.

 K (BYTE)
-   The number of user profiles present in this message.
+   The number of User Profiles present in this message.
 This value is optional.

 User Profile (USER-PROF)
-  All 'K' user profiles created as described in the section "Creating a User
+  All 'K' User Profiles created as described in the section "Creating a User
   Profile" of the OTRv4 specification.
 This value is optional.

 J (BYTE)
-   The number of prekey profiles present in this message.
+   The number of Prekey Profiles present in this message.
 This value is
    optional.

 Prekey Profile (PREKEY-PROF)
-  All 'J' prekey profiles created as described in the section "Creating a User
+  All 'J' Prekey Profiles created as described in the section "Creating a User
   Profile" of the OTRv4 specification.
 This value is optional.

 N (BYTE)
-   The number of prekey messages present in this message.
+   The number of Prekey Messages present in this message.

-Prekey messages (DATA)
+Prekey Messages (DATA)
-   All 'N' prekey messages serialized according to OTRv4 specification.
+   All 'N' Prekey Messages serialized according to OTRv4 specification.

 Prekey MAC (MAC)
   The MAC with the appropriate MAC key of everything: from the message type to
-  the prekey messages.
+  the Prekey Messages.
 ```

 ### Storage Information Request Message

-This is the message sent when you want to know how many prekey messages are there in storage.
-Only the publisher of those prekey messages can send this message.
+This is the message sent when you want to know how many Prekey Messages there are in storage.
+Only the publisher of those Prekey Messages will receive a response to this message.
 This message must be attached to a DAKE-3 message.

-It must be encoded as:
+The encoding looks like this:

 ```
 Message type (BYTE)